texttochange/vusion-frontend/README.rst

 Developing using Vagrant and VirtualBox
 =========================================
-The below system configuration can be shortcut to set up development environment.
+The below system configuration is shortcut to set up environment for developers.
-A Linux box with Vusion installed and configure is available.
-So one only have to follow the below tutorial to quickly get started.This works on all Operating Systems:
+So one only have to follow the below tutorial to quickly get started.
+The main idea is to have a virtual machine running on your computer.
+Your computer is refered as *host*, the virtual machine is refered as *guest*.
+The guest machine is a 3GB linux box with Vusion installed and configure.

+This works on all Operating Systems:
 ::
 	Install VirtualBox
 		https://www.virtualbox.org/wiki/Downloads